mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }.collect()
 ```

-To be fair, the above approach is quite common in the Kotlin community since it produces code that is more close to the use of other collections in Kotlin.
+The above approach is quite common in the Kotlin community since it produces code closer to the use of other collections in Kotlin.

-Finally, we can add some behavior at the end of the flow, after all its values have been emitted.
+Finally, we can add some behavior at the end of the flow after all its values have been emitted.
 We can use the `onCompletion` function to add a lambda to be executed when the flow is completed.
-Again, the lambda passed to the function has a `FlowCollector<T>` as receiver, so we can emit additional value at the end of the flow execution.
+Again, the lambda passed to the function has a `FlowCollector<T>` as the receiver so that we can emit additional value at the end of the flow execution.
 For example, we can use the `onCompletion` function to print a message when the flow is completed:

 ```kotlin
 spiderMen